Google has ruled. Content is imperative to your marketing strategy. But the search engine threw in a challenge.

 - Information.
 Content today is lengthier and well-researched.
 While the average person skims, not reads, content, they are often looking for advice, help to solve a problem, or examples of best practices.
 It’s difficult to become a strong resource with fluffy content (unless your business is entertainment-oriented.)

 - Understanding.
 You must have a team (or content creator) that understands their ideal audience well.
 You can’t produce good content without knowing who it’s for, what they enjoy, and what they’re struggling with.
+If you’re a law firm, your content needs to resonate with those you may end up representing.
+If you’re an eCommerce business, your content should reflect those who will visit your store and make a purchase.

 - Storytelling.
 You want to grab attention like a blockbuster thriller but you want to showcase your customers at the same time.
 Your business should never be the hero of your storytelling.